 Ruth was a military logistician at the time of her diagnosis and was being groomed for a top-level position within the Pentagon, but she was unaware that she had an insidious cancer that was growing inside her right breast.
 When it became the size of a golf ball Ruth went in to have it surgically removed.
 Ruth was convinced that it couldn’t be cancer because she felt very healthy at that time.

 The tumor was tested and Ruth was told that it was indeed cancerous.
-She was also told that the cancer had spread to her bones, one lung, and possibly into the liver.
+She was also told that the cancer had spread to the entire breast area but also into her bones, one lung and possibly her liver.

 Ruth says that the dietary changes very easy to implement.
 She was already eating brown rice, whole wheat bread, and oatmeal and that all she needed to do was to add in more vegetables to replace the chicken, fish, and low-fat dairy that had been a part of her previous diet.
 Ruth says that her body responded immediately as the next morning she was no longer suffering from the constipation that had plagued her for a long time.